mixxmac/moovgit/README.md

 moovgit
 =======

 Open source Tritium website html/pdf backups!
-Currently using Mac OsX binary of wbktopdf to obtain pdf files of sites but open to more options.
+Currently using Mac OsX binary of wkhtmltopdf to obtain pdf files of sites but open to more options.

 To start using: